El Ain, Baalbek

 El Ain (العين), Al Ain, or Ain is a village at an elevation of 1000 m on a foothill of the Anti-Lebanon Mountains in the Baalbek District of the Baalbek-Hermel Governorate, Lebanon.
 It is famous for agriculture and trade, located on the highway connecting Syrian borders and the Hermel area with Chtaura and Beirut.

-Its name, Ain, refers to the old water source in it.
+Its name, Ain, refers to the old water source within its boundaries.

 History

 In 1838, Eli Smith noted El Ain's population as being predominantly Metawileh.

 Geography and Agriculture

 The altitude of this village ranges from 900 to 1300 meters above sea level.
 The village is 125 km away from Beirut situated between the towns of Labwe and Fakiha.
 Its economy is restricted to agriculture (figs, olives, apples, pomegranate, apricots, peach and grapes).

-Many source of water are distributed all around the village.
+Many sources of water are distributed all around the village.